chartjs/chartjs-plugin-annotation/README.md

 An annotation plugin for Chart.js >= 3.0.0

+---
+> This plugin needs to be registered.
+It does not function as inline plugin.
+---

 For Chart.js 2.4.0 to 2.9.x support, use [version 0.5.7 of this plugin](https://github.com/chartjs/chartjs-plugin-annotation/releases/tag/v0.5.7)

 This plugin draws lines, boxes, points and ellipses on the chart area.